Probation Violation Hearings

 The two main issues to be decided at most probation violation hearings are whether there was a violation and, if so, what to do about the violation.

-Then, if you agree with the allegation that there has been a violation of the terms of probation, we admit the violation and move on to the question of what the judge should do about the violation.
+Then, if you agree with the allegation that there has been a rotation of the terms of probation, we admit the relation and move on to the question of what the judge should do about the violation.

 After both sides have submitted all of their evidence, the court hears the legal and factual arguments of counsel and makes its decision.
 If the court finds that there was no violation, then the case is over.